 Much has been written, discussed, and delineated on the orgy of violence perpetrated by law enforcement in the wake of anti-CAA protests.
-By the time this piece finds space, it is estimated that 25 people were killed in police brutalities mostly in UP as the Hindu chauvinist CM Yogi Adityanath vowed revenge against the protesters.
+By the time this piece finds space, it is estimated that 25 people were killed in police brutalities, mainly in UP, as the Hindu chauvinist CM Yogi Adityanath vowed revenge against the protesters.
 Aligarh Muslim University (AMU) and Jamia Millia Islamia (JMI) were already at the receiving end of a brutal police crackdown where students were summarily targeted, beaten, and in some cases shot by policemen who also went on a rampage as they ransacked Muslim homes, businesses, and places of worship in UP.
-At least 10 Muslim minors were detained in Delhi and over 100 students picked up from a Muzaffarnagar madrasa; tortured and sexually assaulted in some cases leading to rectal bleeding.
+At least 10 Muslim minors were detained in Delhi, and over 100 students picked up from a Muzaffarnagar madrasa; tortured and sexually assaulted in some cases leading to rectal bleeding.

 The past four state-elections in Gujarat were fought and won on an exclusively communal plank starting with Modi’s Mian Musharraf jibe ostensibly targeting Pakistan’s military ruler, was an innuendo at the Pakistani connection of India’s Muslims.
 He reprehensibly compared the Gujarat pogrom relief camps to child producing centres and publicly admitted sanctioning Sohrabuddin’s extra-judicial killing.
-I suppose, some of you may remember BJP’s Islamophobic campaign advertisement played in the run-up to 2017 Gujarat elections where azaan blares as a visibly scared Hindu girl seeks safety.
-The advert ends with the girl’s parents assuring her of no harm so long Modi wins; an oblique hint at Modi being the Hindu community’s saviour in face of an imminent Muslim threat.
+I suppose some of you may remember BJP’s Islamophobic campaign advertisement played in the run-up to the 2017 Gujarat elections where azaan blares as a visibly scared Hindu girl seeks safety.
+The advert ends with the girl’s parents assuring her of no harm so long Modi wins, an oblique hint at Modi being the Hindu community’s saviour in the face of an imminent Muslim threat.

 I see a sea of tricolours in protests.
 Admittedly, the tricolour no more evokes a sense of belonging in me.
 It has become as foreign to me as the Canadian maple leaf or Nigeria’s bicolour triband.
-I no more belong and I have made peace with it.
+I no more belong, and I have made peace with it.